-By using deceptive practices, predatory lending companies take advantage of a borrower’s desperation or poor financial skills to try to get them to agree to loans they may not actually be able to afford.
+Sometimes using deceptive practices, predatory lending companies take advantage of a borrower’s desperation or poor financial skills to try to get them to agree to loans they may not actually be able to afford.
 In short, predatory lending targets financially vulnerable people who already have debt—and then adds to that debt load.

-Examples of Predatory Lending
+Examples of predatory lending

 - Have unfair and abusive loan terms for borrowers